Schola Cantorum

 Tuition and registration

-Tuition is $250 ($225 for early birds who register by June 24).
-High school, college and graduate students may apply for free tuition (see above).
+Tuition is $250 ($225 for early birds who register by June 30).
+Tuition is waived for singers under 30 (see above).

 To register, or to ask questions, see the Registration page.